Blanc Brasseries Limited

 Median pay gap 0%

-We are confident we pay men and women the same amount for doing equivalent work, but in common with many employers, we have more men than women in senior positions and this creates a gender pay gap.
+We are confident we pay men and women the same amount for doing equivalent work, with structured pay rates and salary bandings reviewed annually against market rates and performance.

 Proportion of women & men in each pay quartile

-The bonus statistics are based on the bonuses received by our workforce in the year to 5 April 2017.
-Women’s mean bonus pay is 58% higher than men’s, and women’s median bonus pay is 25% lower than men’s.
+The bonus statistics are based on the bonuses received by our workforce in the year to 5 April 2018.
+Women’s mean bonus pay is 37% lower than men’s, and women’s median bonus pay is 58% lower than men’s.